konstalop/helsinki-bike-app/README.md

 This is just for development.
 Helps me to keep track of things to do.

-E2E testing, write READMEs for client and backend, show avg stuff on stations, deploy
+E2E testing, write READMEs for client and backend, deploy